Quansight/Quansight-website/apps/labs/posts/scipy-ndimage-interpolation.md

 ---
-title: 'Making SciPy''s Image Interpolation Consistent and Well Documented'
+title: "Making SciPy's Image Interpolation Consistent and Well Documented"
 published: January 22, 2021
 author: gregory-lee
-description: 'In this blog post we will focus specifically on recent improvements that have been made to SciPy''s interpolation functions.
-A recent NumFOCUS small development grant awarded to the SciPy developers allowed a dedicated effort to fix existing bugs in boundary handling and improve the documentation of the behavior of these modes.'
+description: "In this blog post we will focus specifically on recent improvements that have been made to SciPy's interpolation functions.
+A recent NumFOCUS small development grant awarded to the SciPy developers allowed a dedicated effort to fix existing bugs in boundary handling and improve the documentation of the behavior of these modes."
 category: [PyData Ecosystem]
 featuredImage:
   src: /posts/scipy-ndimage-interpolation/feature.png